Katello/katello-client-bootstrap/README.md

 # What does the Script do?

-* Identify which systems management platform is the system registered to (Classic/Sat5 or None)  then perform the following
+* Identify which systems management platform is the system registered to (Classic/Sat5 or None)  then perform the following:

 ## Red Hat Classic & Satellite 5